Tensai-Kun13/Rubiks-Guides/README.md

 We’ll be adding a full CFOP guide soon, complete with friendly explanations, muscle memory tricks, and cool algorithms to speed up your solves.

 ➡️ [Placeholder for CFOP](./cfop-method/) _(Coming soon!)_

 ---

-## 🧠 Who Is This Guide For?

-- 🐣 Absolute beginners who’ve never solved a cube before
-- 🧒 Kids who want to learn with stories and simple steps
-- 👨‍🏫 Teachers or parents helping someone learn
-- 🧠 Adults who love to learn in fun, creative ways

-No matter your age, background, or cube skills — **you can solve the cube**, and we’re here to help you do it!

----